Nourish Knoxville’s COVID-19 Response & Resources

 - Dedicated payment acceptance staff: Have a dedicated staff member handle all monetary transactions.
 This staff member does not touch product.
 Should they need to touch product, they will need to wash their hands or sanitize their hands before handling product.

 - Sanitize between transactions: Hands should be sanitized between touching anything coming in vs anything going out.
-When handling money (WIC vouchers, Nourish Kids Bucks, credit cards, etc), you must sanitize your hands with hand sanitizer after handling customer items OR you must put on a pair of disposable gloves.
+When handling money (WIC vouchers, Nourish Kids Bucks, credit cards, etc), you must sanitize your hands with hand sanitizer after handling a guests items OR you must put on a pair of disposable gloves.
 Then dispose of the gloves and handle the product as necessary.

 Nourish Knoxville Expectations